Former Rugby International, Broadcaster & Host

 Monye made his England debut in England’s 39–13 victory over the Pacific Islanders at Twickenham in 2008 and started the rest of the Autumn Internationals against Australia, South Africa and New Zealand.

-He scored his first try for England against Scotland at Twickenham in the Six Nations in 2009 and was also selected that year for the British & Irish Lions Tour where he became the highest try scorer of the tournament.
+He scored his first try for England against Scotland at Twickenham in the Six Nations in 2009 and was selected that year for the British & Irish Lions Tour where he became the highest try scorer of the tournament.

-In September 2010, Ugo was side-lined for 12 weeks after suffering a career threatening injury.
+In September 2010, Ugo was side-lined for 12 weeks due to a career threatening injury.
 This ruled him out of Martin Johnsons England Squad for the Autumn Test Series and consequently the 2011 Six Nations tournament.
 He returned to play for Harlequins who he helped to win the Amlin Challenge Cup, before being named in the England training squad for the 2011 Rugby World Cup at the end of the season.
 He started for Harlequins in their 2011–12 Premiership final victory over Leicester Tigers.

 Throughout Monye’s career spanning 13 years, he won 14 international caps for England.